 “We believe that this new identity better aligns with our mission, vision and values as the state’s preeminent college access nonprofit.
 Our mission is the same, yet Onward We Learn reflects our continued work to be more inclusive and to meet students where they are, supporting them on their journeys to be lifelong learners, successful individuals and, in many cases, the first in their families to attend and complete college,” said President and CEO Andrew Bramson.

-The vast majority – about 70% – of students in Onward We Learn have a traditional four-year college experience.
+The vast majority – about 70% – of students in College Crusade have a traditional four-year college experience.
 By emphasizing lifelong learning and forward progress, the new name recognizes the changing postsecondary landscape and validates the experiences of hardworking students who instead pursue alternative pathways such as apprenticeships, certificates and stackable credentials.

 “The data is strong that college continues to be the most effective path to social and economic mobility, especially for students of color.
 As a student-centered organization that seeks to include all perspectives and experiences, we want to make room for many different pathways as we look to the future,” Bramson said.
 “Students have a range of postsecondary options, and we want to celebrate pathways that work for them; we must transition from the notion that the classic college experience is an all-or-nothing proposition.
 The most powerful word in our new name is ‘onward,’ which signifies mobility and trajectory.
 When you think about college or other postsecondary options, think about Onward We Learn.”